synexo/synthmodem/README.md

 # synthmodem

-A software modem-to-telnet gateway.
+A modem-to-telnet gateway.
 Accepts SIP calls from a SIP gateway, negotiates a real modem handshake in software, and bridges the resulting data-mode stream to a telnet host.
 Lets a real modem on a phone line dial into a modern BBS over SIP.